 Student Club and Organization Resources

-NECC Student Clubs and Organizations Resources, Forms, and Guest Speaker Information
+NECC Student Clubs and Organizations Resources, Forms, and Helpful Information

 Recognition of a student club by the College or the SGA shall not imply approval or endorsement of the club or its activities.
 All student clubs and their members are subject to the College’s policies and procedures, including the Student Code of Conduct and the Policy on Affirmative Action, Equal Opportunity & Diversity.